 Who are these remarkable feminist student leaders?
 They are politicians, scientists, writers, educators, engineers, nonprofit founders, and AAUW student organization leaders eager to use their passions to inspire social change.

 Meet the 2016–17 SAC!

 1. The Bold Blogger: Aku Acquaye

 Aku Acquaye is a junior at Barnard College of Columbia University studying economics and political science.
 As president of the class of 2018, Acquaye spearheads on-campus events centered around food insecurity and body positivity.
 She serves her campus and community as a Barnard student admissions representative and as a mentor for young women of color in the Bronx through the WomanHOOD Project.
-An up-and-coming blogger, she is eager to launch the online Gender Inequality Project, which focuses on documenting gender inequality in the workplace.
+An up-and-coming blogger, she is eager to launch the online Gender Equality Project, which focuses on documenting gender inequality in the workplace.
 In her spare time, she loves reading about entrepreneurship, discovering new restaurants in New York City, and catching up on How to Get Away with Murder.

 2. The Optimistic Advocate: Julia Alford